Can You See Me? (album): Promotion and release

 Rezz announced Can You See Me? shortly after "Black Ice"'s release.
 On 19 January 2024, Rezz released the single "Dysphoria", a collaboration with Portuguese DJ Holly.
 Later, on 16 February, Rezz released the album's titular single.
 On 1 March, Rezz released the album's final single: "Everywhere, Nowhere", a collaboration with Blanke.
 The two previously collaborated on the 2018 song "Mixed Singles".

 As part of the album's rollout, Rezz announced the release of a sex toy dubbed the "Erotic HypnoDildo".
-Having originated as a joke amongst fans of Rezz on Twitter, the toy was released ahead of the album's title track and reportedly sold out in under 30 minutes.
+Having originated as a joke amongst fans of Rezz on Twitter, the toy was released ahead of the album's title track; reportedly, it sold out in under 30 minutes.
 Can You See Me? was officially released on 14 March.

 As opposed to full-length tour she had done with Spiral, Rezz announced she would be going on a spaced-out tour across selected cities for the album.
 In addition to her annual "Rezz Rocks" tour in Colorado, she also performed in Phoenix, Miami, and New York.